iOS application performance

 What degrades the performance of your iOS application?

-Here are the aspects that can undermine the performance of your iOS application:
+Below are the key factors that can negatively affect the performance of your iOS application:

 Random crashes